Robot problems require robot solutions. Japan is gearing up to complete an actual full-size mobile Gundam by the end of the year.

 With a design based on the extremely popular Gundam series of movies, anime, and video games, the real-life mecha will measure 18 meters (59 feet) tall and weigh somewhere around 25 tons (50,000 pounds).

-According to Popular Mechanics, scaffolding is already in place.
+Scaffolding for the giant robot is already in place.
 You can see their progress in this video from back in December, which also features a look at one of the Gundam’s future hands making a fist.

 The University of Tokyo also created a computer simulation to show how the Gundam will move (that is, very slowly), proving that the towering hunk of metal will, if all goes as planned, actually walk.